Category ten – Best demonstrated leadership in return to work

 The winner of category ten will be decided by an Office of Industrial Relations executive panel, and will be the nominee who best demonstrates:

 - Rehabilitation and return to work leadership – Senior management demonstrates, through actions and decisions, that a positive return to work culture is a core workplace priority.
 Senior management consults with and gains the support of staff in promoting and fostering a positive rehabilitation and return to work culture.
+There is organisation wide commitment to person centred approaches to return to work initiatives both at operational and strategic levels.

 - Commitment to sharing knowledge and experience - The initiative/s have broader application across other workplaces and industries, and positive feedback has been received from industry about the initiative/s.